Sie können diesen Artikel auch auf Deutsch (German) lesen.

 It’s pretty intuitive at the question level.
 LeadQuizzes also offers text or image questions – and you can also add text, image, or video answer blocks.

 But this is the strange part.
-Unlike every other quiz maker we’ve covered, LeadQuizzes doesn’t actually calculate points or give results.
+Unlike every other online quiz maker we’ve covered, LeadQuizzes doesn’t actually calculate points or give results.

 For example, we took their ‘How many of these words do you actually know?’ quiz template.
 It was well done, asking good vocabulary questions such as ‘What is regression?’